 By 2025, the global auto-dialer market is expected to grow at a compound annual rate of 9.2%, reaching an estimated $542.7 million, according to IndustryArc.
 More companies will likely emerge in this field to offer clients robust automation solutions.

 CRM comes with challenges, but some of these solutions can make it much easier.
 Auto-dialer software can be leveraged to improve these relationships.
-Better customer service will help improve profitability for any company in the long term.
+Better customer service will help improve any company’s long-term profitability.